Speedier Divorce Bill

 law, it helps couples reconcile in many cases."

-office of Gov. Jon S. Corzine has not taken a position
+of Gov. Jon S. Corzine has not taken a position on the

 issue, and a spokesman said staffers are currently reviewing

-identical bill was passed in October by an Assembly committee
+bill was passed in October by an Assembly committee and

 is waiting a vote.